Common As Muck

 Common As Muck is an English comedy drama serial made by the BBC about the lives of a crew of binmen.
-It ran for two series.
+It ran for two series between 7 September 1994 and 12 February 1997.
 Both were nominated for a BAFTA Television Award for Best Drama Series.

 Characters

 Series One (1994)

 The first series concentrated on the trials and tribulations of a team of bin men through a number of politically motivated moves by the local council to privatise the refuse collection of the fictional town in which the series is set.
 The main characters are pitched against the corrupt council leaders and are seen to be taken over by a contractor and ultimately triumphing over an increasingly corrupt management.
 The first series featured Tim Healy, whose character died in the penultimate episode and therefore did not appear in the second series.